ziryge/oumnix-minimal/README.md

 [![YouTube](https://img.shields.io/badge/YouTube-Demo-red.svg)](https://www.youtube.com/watch?v=pOzOnSE1IAY)

 A generative AI architecture that is an alternative to Transformers, focused on efficiency, long‑term memory, and dynamic reasoning.
 This repository contains the full agent (CLI and Web), training pipelines (with a recommendation to use streaming training), and the memory, metacognition, and neurochemistry components.

+See also: ARCHITECTURE.md for deep technical reference (shapes, masks, error contracts, performance).

 Key architectural features
 - Mixture‑of‑Operators per token: blends local/global attention, SSM, and convolution per time step.